Skip to main content

 Key Difference Analysis:

-• Syntax: Swift’s if conditions do not require parentheses (), but the braces {} for the execution block are mandatory (even for a single line of code).
+• Syntax: Swift’s if condition does not require wrapping in parentheses (), but braces {} for the execution block are mandatory (even if there is only one line of code).
 C# allows omitting braces for single lines; Swift does not.

-Switch Statement
+Switch Statements

 #